 You don’t need a fancy stake.
-Bamboo or tobacco sticks will do a fine job when tied to the sunflower stem with bailing twine.
+Bamboo or tobacco sticks will do the job.

 Water Your Plants

 Giving your sunflowers the right amount of water is vital.
-They need water, of course, but you need to be careful not to overdo it.
+They need a different amount of water depending on their maturity level, but you need to be careful not to overdo it.

 When your plants are still young, water at the root of the plant in a three to four-inch circumference.
 You should water when the soil around the plant is dry.
-If there is still dampness in the soil you run the risk of overwatering.
+If the soil is still damp, you run the risk of overwatering.

-As the plant gets older and begins to hold its own, begin watering only once per week unless there is an unseasonal amount of moisture or dryness.
+As the plant gets older and begins to hold its own, transition to watering only once per week unless there is an unseasonal amount of moisture or dryness.
 You’ll need to water more or less often in those cases.

-When you water a more mature plant, put three to four gallons of water in the ground around the plant when watering.
+When you water a more mature plant, put three to four gallons of water in the ground around the plant once a week.